Negro Life at the South

-Negro Life at the South (1859) is a painting by American artist Eastman Johnson that depicts the private life of African-American slaves in Washington, DC.
-It was painted in Washington, D.C. and is now owned by the New York Public Library, on permanent loan to the New-York Historical Society.
+Negro Life at the South (1859) is a painting by American artist Eastman Johnson that depicts the private life of African-American slaves in Washington, D.C.
+It was painted in Washington, D.C., and is now owned by the New York Public Library, on permanent loan to the New-York Historical Society.
 Johnson also created two versions of the painting in the 1870s, now owned by the High Museum of Art in Atlanta.